 About the School

 The School of Nursing has been a national leader in nursing education since founded in 1928.
-The School has achieved a national reputation for its innovative and pioneering bachelor's, master's, and doctoral programs.
-Our programs are nationally recognized for their innovative and comprehensive curricula and we have welcomed students from across the country and around the world into our program.
+The School has achieved a national reputation for its innovative and pioneering bachelor's, master's, post-master's NP certificate and doctoral (DNP & PhD) programs.
+Examples of our groundbreaking program achievements include: